CityOfPhiladelphia/phila-vue-comps/README.md

 ## Release Notes

+### 2.0.1 - 12/30/2019

+* Fixes bug with pdf and csv export buttons

+### 2.0.0 - 12/17/2019

+* Merges all changes necessary for Property Data Explorer

 ### 1.0.48 - 12/09/2019

 * Fixes generation of xml for epay

 ### 1.0.47 - 11/04/2019